fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 /nix/store/2r65y379iga77g8z42gfibn0bn0w7kgd-world.drv
 ```

-Secondly, there is a new `builtin.outputOf` that as best as I can tell instructs Nix that there is a chain of derivations to follow.
+Second, there is a new `builtin.outputOf` that, as best as I can tell, instructs Nix that there is a chain of derivations to follow.

-Let's rework our _slow_ IFD example from before but now leverage _dynamic-derivations_.
+Let's rework our _slow_ IFD example from before, but now leverage _dynamic-derivations_.

 ```nix
 let